Brian Hoyer

 Axel Edward Brian Hoyer (born October 13, 1985) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons.
-During his career from 2009 to 2023, he started for eight different teams, the second-most in league history.
+During his NFL career from 2009 to 2023, he started for eight different teams, the second-most in league history.
 Hoyer's longest stint was with the New England Patriots for eight non-consecutive seasons, primarily as a backup, and was a member of the team that won Super Bowl LIII.
 His most successful season was with the Houston Texans in 2015 when he helped lead them to a division title.

 Early life

 Born in Lakewood, Ohio, and raised in North Olmsted, Hoyer attended Saint Ignatius High School in Cleveland, Ohio, where he played both football and baseball for the Wildcats.
 On the varsity baseball team, Hoyer played pitcher, infielder, and outfielder.
-In 2002, as a sophomore, he compiled an 8–1 record with a 1.99 ERA.
-He was the winning pitcher in the 2002 Ohio Division I State Championship game allowing 2 earned runs in 6 innings pitched.
+As a sophomore in 2002, he compiled an 8–1 record with a 1.99 ERA.
+Hoyer was the winning pitcher in the 2002 Ohio Division I State Championship game allowing two earned runs in six innings pitched.

 In football, Hoyer compiled a 16–7 record (.696) as a two-year starter for head coach Chuck Kyle.
 In 2002, he completed 131-of-263 passes (49.8%) for 2,130 yards, 18 touchdowns, and 12 interceptions.
-In 2003, he completed 258-of-412 passes for 5,570 yards, 45 touchdowns, and 15 interceptions while leading his team to a 9–3 record.
-He was named USA Today Prep Player of the Week for his performance against Shaker Heights High School.
-He was an Associated Press Division I all-state selection as a senior.
+The following year, Hoyer completed 258-of-412 passes for 5,570 yards, 45 touchdowns, and 15 interceptions while leading his team to a 9–3 record.
+Hoyer was named USA Today Prep Player of the Week for his performance against Shaker Heights High School.
+Hoyer was an Associated Press Division I all-state selection as a senior.
 He participated in the 2004 Ohio All-Star Classic and the July 24 Ohio-Pennsylvania Big 33 All-Star Game.